mpizenberg/elm-touch-events/README.md

 ## Usage

 This package provides types and functions to deal with single and multitouch events.
-For example, if you are in need of simple single touch interactions, you may use the following types and functions :
+For example, if you are in need of multitouch interactions, you may use the following types and functions :

 ```elm